jaz303/taylor/README.md

 # taylor

 Taylor is an __experimental__ package manager and build tool for Apple's Swift programming language, developed to explore the possibilities for growing a module ecosystem around the language.
+It's similar to tools like `npm` and `lein`.

+So far, `taylor` supports:

+  * Creation of packages
+  * Installation of modules directly from Git repositories
+  * Building projects

-Taylor rides on top of `make(1)` and the cli; it is not compatible with Xcode.
+Taylor rides on top of `make(1)` and CLI tools; it is not an Xcode project generator.

 ## Installation